 As I continued education outside of Alaska, Pebble Mine moved in on Bristol Bay.
 Class assignments for research projects helped me to understand what Pebble was and the risks it posed to my lifestyle back home burnt a blazing fire in my soul.
 There was no way I could step aside and allow the largest open pit mine in the world plow through every value that I loved without speaking out against how wrong it would be to potentially destroy a way of life I had not found anywhere else I had visited outside of Alaska.
 Since then, my inspiration to share what we love in Bristol Bay has been splattered on canvas after canvas as my contribution to spreading awareness, along with working as an outreach coordinator for a local non-profit whose main goal has been educating locals on mining and risks it poses to subsistence.

-Today, I open myself up to working with groups who prioritize protecting subsistence and sustainable resources, but have taken a step forward with committing my life to sharing what life is in Bristol Bay primarily through my work as an artist.
-My goal is to stand tall when my voice is needed, but to offer additional ways of communicating to the world through art.
-This in turn gives me more time to learn to live a subsistence lifestyle as an adult, providing for my family, like my parents and grandparents did for us.
+Today, I open myself up to working with groups who prioritize protecting Our Way of Life and sustainable resources, but have taken a step forward with committing my life to sharing what life is in Bristol Bay primarily through my work as an artist.
+My goal is to stand tall when my voice is needed, but to offer additional ways of communicating to the world through art and a glimpse into the hearts of our people.
+This in turn gives me more time to learn to live our lifestyle, providing for my family, like my parents and grandparents did for us.

 The world is as bright as we make it, but it takes some work to pull back the shades and let the light in.